nacitar/nightreign-relic-build-generator/README.md

 Your relics are determined by parsing your save file.
 What constitutes a "good" build, though, is decided by the user via a simple json file that associates a score value with effects that are desirable.
-Each combination of relics is checked against types of urns that are available to your selected nightfarer and only valid combinations are provided.
+Each combination of relics is checked against types of vessels that are available to your selected nightfarer and only valid combinations are provided.
 Among the valid combinations only the top N scoring builds are provided.

 # The Score Format